MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Licensed/Task_2.md

 # Task 2: Draft a document using Microsoft 365 Copilot in Word

 Based on your research using BizChat, use Copilot in Word to draft a briefing of key findings from the Federal Employee Viewpoint Survey to present at an upcoming employee town hall.
-This summary should be engaging and easy to understand, highlighting positive trends, areas of growth, and actionable steps the department is taking.
+This summary should be engaging and easy to understand, highlighting positive trends, areas of growth, and actionable steps the agency is taking.

 ## Steps